crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 ## Flow

+1. Files of tweets pulled on Nov 20th and Nov 27th.
+Files store tweets that mention any of the democratic candidates.
-1. User input
+2. User input
-    1. Ask user to select candidate from list, can select more than one (can we predict this?)
+    1. Ask user to select candidate from list, can select more than one (do we need this?)
-    2. Ask user to enter event name (label)
-    3. Ask user for date of event
-2. Query for tweets sent from 7 days before event to event and from event to 7 days after event that mention any of the selected candidates
-3. Read and parse response
+3. Read in csv file
 4. Store variables in tweet object
     1. Date of tweet
     2. Candidate mentioned